PaulKinlan/paul.kinlan.me/content/2016-12-16-screen-recording-with-getUserMedia-and-WebRTC.markdown

 system](https://www.w3.org/TR/mediacapture-streams/#idl-def-Constraints) that
 allows you to request that you only connect to certain types of device.
-For example, you can request that you only connect to audio enabled devices by setting a constrain `{audio: true}`, or you could say that you only want to connect to a HD camera `{video: {'mandatory': {width: 1920, height: 1080}}}`.
+For example, you can request that you only connect to audio enabled devices by setting a constraint `{audio: true}`, or you could say that you only want to connect to a HD camera `{video: {'mandatory': {width: 1920, height: 1080}}}`.

-Chrome is introducing a new constaint `{'chromeMediaSource':'screen'}`, this says that Chrome should use the Screen as the Streams media source.
+Chrome is introducing a new constraint `{'chromeMediaSource':'screen'}`, this says that Chrome should use the Screen as the Streams media source.

 It is currently behind a flag and totally experimental.
 You need to enable it